edwinb/Idris2-boot/docs/tutorial/typesfuns.rst

 Maybe
 -----

-``Maybe`` describes an optional value.
+``Maybe``, defined in the Prelude, describes an optional value.
 Either there is a value of the given type, or there isn’t:

 .. code-block:: idris